spineo/airflow-mariadb/README.md

 Python36 should automatically install _pip3_ which will be used to install Airflow

-As self, we will install Apache Airflow as follows:
+As self, we will install Apache Airflow as follows (we can subsequently set AIRFLOW_HOME in the ~/.bashrc):

 ```
 export AIRFLOW_HOME=~/airflow
 pip3 install --user apache-airflow
 ```

+ By default, Airflow uses the SQLite database so we will run _airflow initdb_ to reconfigure the application to use MariaDB.